soomro30/zoppo/src/_work/click-or-treat.markdown

   ### Jonas and I went over to DDB’s office the next day to flesh out the idea, which was this: to scare the lights out of people when they’re reading (what they think is) a normal web article and have a terrifying face/scream pop up out of nowhere.

-  The idea was brilliant and to do it any justice, the execution had to be perfect.
+  The idea was brilliant, and to do it any justice the execution had to be perfect.
 We completely cleared our schedules to make this thing come aaaalive.

   In the process, we learned that scaring someone in the digital realm shares the same principles as in the real world.